 Can You Visit Moraine Lake and Lake Louise on the Same Day?

 Yes, visiting both lakes is easily doable.
 If you aren’t planning any big hikes, you can easily see Moraine Lake in an hour and then head down to Lake Louise and spend another hour there.
 The Lake Connector Shuttle makes this incredibly simple.
 Or you can try hiking up to Lake Agnes and the Beehives.
-You can see a complete list of example Banff itineraries here.

 Are There Bears Around Moraine Lake?